 This may be the main reason you have visited our site, to find out: do utility companies pay for easements, and how much might your PUE be worth?
 In typical lawyer fashion, the answer is: it depends.

 When the government is taking right-of-way, they are taking the full rights of the property and therefore the full value.
 In contrast, when the government is taking an easement such as a PUE, they are taking less than the full value, as the property owner still owns the underlying property – although the use and enjoyment, and therefore value, has been diminished.

-I’ll tell you that I have seen some government appraisers give anywhere between 30% and 90% of the full land value for utility easement compensation.*
+I’ll tell you that I have seen some government appraisers give anywhere between 30% and 90% of the full land value as compensation for easement on property.

 Setbacks – Counties and municipalities often have ordinances that regulate setback requirements for construction of improvements (buildings, fences, septic, etc.) within a certain distance of a property line.
 Most of the time, easements do not count against setback requirements.
 In other words, if the county requires a 10 foot setback for a new fence, that amount is usually calculated from the property line, not the easement line.
 Note: If that 10 foot setback ends within the PUE area, you may not be allowed to build the fence in the easement area, but instead, just outside of the PUE area.

 Acreage Size – Another area of concern for property owners is how the PUE impacts their acreage size.
 Both commercial and residential property owners have a keen interest in a larger property size when they want to build on or sell their property.
 If there is a silver lining to having the government put an easement on your property, it is that it typically does not count against your acreage size.
 A .25 acre easement usually will not reduce the size of your property from one acre to .75 acres.